 Ligar Polymers is commercialising Molecularly Imprinted Polymers (MIPs) which allow for high-selectivity filtering and extraction, to rebalance compounds to improve their quality.
 The MIPs developed by the company have a wide range of applications, including removing taints from wine, decaffeination processes, and cannabinoid extraction, which has drawn global interest.

-The company has a process for formulating and developing MIPs for a wide range of applications, including removing heavy metals from drinking water and extracting cannabinoids.
-Ligar is working with a number of major international companies, as well as exploring local opportunities to help grow the Aotearoa economy.
-Matū is assisting the company with governance and strategic work, including local initiatives to extract high-value bioactives from horticultural waste streams.
+Originally developed at the Waikato Institute of Technology (WinTec) and the University of Waikato, Ligar Polymers is based in Hamilton.
+In addition to working with a number of major international companies, Ligar continues to explore opportunities to help grow the Aotearoa economy.
+We have supported Ligar with governance and strategic work, including local initiatives to extract high-value bioactives from horticultural waste streams.